-We paid a common stock dividend of \$0.84 per share in the third quarter of 2007.
-We are required to pay a minimum level of dividends to maintain our status as a REIT.
-Our dividends and limited partner distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
-Future dividends and distributions of the Operating Partnership will be determined by the Board based on actual results of operations, cash available for dividends and limited partner distributions, and what may be required to maintain our status as a REIT.
+The Board of Directors of Simon Property, our general partner, declared and we paid a distribution of \$0.84 per Unit in the third quarter of 2007.
+Our distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
+Our future distributions and dividends of Simon Property will be determined by Simon Property's Board of Directors based on actual results of operations, cash available for distributions, and what may be required to maintain Simon Property's status as a REIT.

-On July 26, 2007, the our Board of Directors authorized us to repurchase up to \$1.0 billion of our common stock over the next twenty-four months as market conditions warrant.
-We may repurchase the shares in the open market or in privately negotiated transactions.
-During the third quarter of 2007, we repurchased 572,000 shares at an average price of \$86.11 per share as part of this program.
-The program has remaining availability of approximately \$950.7 million.
+On July 26, 2007, the Simon Property Board of Directors authorized a common stock repurchase program under which Simon Property may purchase up to \$1.0 billion of its common stock over the next twenty-four months as market conditions warrant.
+Simon Property may purchase the shares in the open market or in privately negotiated transactions.
+During the third quarter of 2007, Simon Property repurchased 572,000 shares at an average price of \$86.11 per share of its common stock as part of this program.
+As a result of these share repurchases, we repurchased a like number of Units from Simon Property.
+Simon Property's share repurchase program has remaining availability of approximately \$950.7 million.